nxadm/rakudo-pkg/CONTRIBUTING.md

 # Contribute

-PRs are always welcome!
-Please add support for your favorite OS packages if not yet available on this repo.
+PRs or issues are always welcome!

-To add new packaging images, you'll need to:
+If your favorite distribution is not yet supported, you can add it yourself:
-- start from an existing Dockerfile in the docker directory (this is the docker root for all the images).
+- start from an existing and possibly related Dockerfile in the docker directory (this is the docker context) and name is as Dockerfile-\<os\>-\<arch\>-\<version\>, e.g: Dockerfile-centos-amd64-7.
-- the dockerfile should be named as Dockerfile-pkgrakudo-\<os\>-\<arch\>-\<version\>, e.g:
-Dockerfile-pkgrakudo-centos-amd64-7
-- the docker/pkg_rakudo script is a short and straight-forward script run by all containers.
-This script must stay generic and valid on all the target OSes it runs.
+- all the packages built by a docker container run the same docker/pkg_rakudo script.
+It should stay as generic as possible and valid on all the target OS'es it run (Travis is a big help here).
-- add support for the new platform on .travis.yml (Travis CI)
+- add support for the new platform on .travis.yml (Travis CI).